zinh/zinh.github.io/_posts/2024-06-20-javascript-modules.markdown

 console.log(add(1,2));
 ```

-* While the `.mjs` extension might be tempting for these types of files, browsers are quite strict about the MIME type for Javascript files.
-Therefore, if your server is configured to return the correct MIME type (text/javascript) for `.mjs` files, you can use this extension.
+* While the `.mjs` extension might be tempting for these types of files, browsers are quite strict about the MIME type for JavaScript files.
+Therefore, if your server is configured to return the correct MIME type (`text/javascript`) for `.mjs` files, you can use this extension.
 Otherwise, it's best to stick with the `.js` extension on the browser side for better compatibility.

 ## importmap